clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/04_incentives.md

 ## Paying the Caller

-As shown in the previous section the Caller must be incentivized to poll the contract at regular intervals.
+As shown in the previous section the caller must be incentivized to poll the contract at regular intervals.
 So how is this done?

 ### Why not pay the caller in ETH?

-One might think that paying the Caller in ETH would be the most appropriate since the Caller must pay for the gas of polling the contract.
+One might think that paying the caller in ETH would be the most appropriate since the caller must pay for the gas of polling the contract.
 But there are a few reasons this won't work.

 #### Ethereum and Approval